• Menu

 • Changes to hyper/hypo arousal

-• Unexplained aches, pains by medical reasoning
+• Unexplained aches, and pains by medical reasoning

 • Difficulty coping with stress